adrgautier/tailwindcss-collapsible-padding/README.md

 # tailwindcss-collapsible-padding

-A plugin that make paddings collapsible with the inner content.
+A tailwindcss plugin that makes paddings collapsible with the descendant elements.

 ## Why ?